 How it ends

 A filibuster ends in one of three ways.
 If the majority leader can get 60 votes to shut down the filibuster, he can do so, but the process itself takes two to three days.
-The filibuster can win an accommodation, as Senator Paul did when the attorney general sent a new letter addressing his question.
-Or the filibustering senator can simply stop speaking, often because of fatigue.
+The filibuster can win an accommodation or the filibustering senator can simply stop speaking, often because of fatigue.
 Even a filibuster that ends without an accommodation can be judged a success if it raises the public profile of an important policy issue.